Request an accommodation

 What happens if an accommodation becomes unavailable?

-If an accessibility or accommodation measure becomes unavailable, the tribunal will let the parties know as soon as possible.
+If an accommodation becomes unavailable, the tribunal will let the parties know as soon as possible.
 The tribunal will arrange to reschedule or change the proceeding so that it is accessible.

 Tribunal contacts for more information